Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/assessment/readme.md

 # FEW 2.2 Final Assessment

 Your job is to style the color.com web site.
-It's lacking in style.
 Do your best.
 Use your CSS framework as starting point.
+You don't have to write all of the styles from scratch!

 Feel free to modify the HTML markup on the page in anyway that you wish.
 You must not break the fucntionality!
 There are two things that happening here: